Lease Assignment Agreement

 Covenants regarding the master lease

-You can't assign something you don't not have and your assignee will want to be assured that you are in fact the primary leaseholder.
+You can't assign something you don't have and your assignee will want to be assured that you are in fact the primary leaseholder.
 State that your name is on the master lease and that you are in good standing with the owner.
 Include a copy of the master lease.

 If there is any information about the renewal lease, such as the new rent amount that will be charged when the lease turns over, it may also be included.
+A copy of the master lease itself should also be included.

 Default and nonpayment definitions